Quantizing time: Interacting clocks and systems: Conclusions and outlook

-As it stands, the conditional probability interpretation of time does not specify a unique choice of clock states, and thus does not address the multiple choice problem~\cite{Kuchar:2011} {(although \cite{Marletto:2016} offers a possible resolution)}.
-In this article we chose clock states that are completely delocalized in the energy basis of the clock, that is, eigenstates of the operator canonically conjugate to the clock Hamiltonian.
+As it stands, the conditional probability interpretation of time does not specify a unique choice of clock states, and thus does not address the multiple choice problem~\cite{Kuchar:2011} (although \cite{Marletto:2016} offers a possible resolution).
+In case of a perfect clock, as discussed below Eq.~\eqref{ClockStates}, the clock states are completely delocalized in the energy basis of the clock, that is, they are eigenstates of the operator canonically conjugate to the clock Hamiltonian.
 These clock states are maximally asymmetric under the action of the group generated by the clock Hamiltonian, which suggests that an appropriate figure of merit for choosing the clock states may come from the resource theory of asymmetry~{\cite{Bartlett:2007, Safranek2015}}.

 Future work will focus on realizing specific examples of the developed formalism.
 It should be noted that although the results presented were in the context of nonrelativistic quantum mechanics, in principle, there is nothing stopping the application of the conditional probability interpretation to relativistic quantum field theory and theories of quantum gravity.